+ How do I wire my speakers in 2 Ohm configuration for my MS-AM702 Zone Amp? (Parallel Configuration)

-To wire 2 x 4 Ohm speakers in Parallel to present a 2 Ohm load to the MS-AM702 Amplifier per channel.
-Simply follow the below diagram showing the Positive terminals from each speaker connected to each other and the same with the Negative terminals.
-Then connect the Positive and Negitive wires from the closest speaker to the Stereo.
+To wire 2 x 4 Ohm speakers in parallel to present a 2 Ohm load to the MS-AM702 amplifier per channel, simply follow the below diagram showing the Positive terminals from each speaker connected to each other and the same with the Negative terminals.
+When this is done, simply connect the Positive and Negative wires from the closest speaker to the stereo.

-Some Mono block (single channel) amplifiers have 4 speaker output terminals as shown below.
-These are internally linked Positive together and Negative together, this is to make connection to multi coil Subwoofers easier when you configure in parallel.
+Some mono block (single channel) amplifiers have 4 speaker output terminals, as shown below.
+These are internally linked with positive together and negative together, to make connection to multi coil subwoofers easier when configured in parallel.
 You can connect each coil directly to the terminals (one per side) rather than at the subwoofer.

-The Inline fuse should be fitted as close to the battery as possible and the rating (amperage) the same or higher than the total on board fusing of your Amplifier.
+The inline fuse should be fitted as close to the battery as possible with the rating (amperage) the same or higher than the total on-board fusing of your amplifier.
 This fuse is to protect the power cable from grounding and potentially starting a fire.

 “Max/Peak” Power Rating